 The mission of Memorial Library is to foster individual and collaborative research, learning, teaching, and scholarly creation, to enable our college community members to navigate the worlds of information and knowledge.

-Are you a student who wants to work at the library?
+Are you a student that wants to work at the Library?

-The library employs more than 60 students per semester; many working all four years.
-There are a variety of jobs and hours available, including working with technology, staffing public service counters, shelving and other tasks.
+Memorial Library employs more than 30 students per semester, many working all four years.
+There are a variety of hours and jobs available including working with technology, staffing public service counters, shelving, and other tasks.
 We rely on our student employees to keep the library running smoothly during all hours of operation.

 You can apply all year round, with the optimal time being a few weeks before the semester until just after the semester begins.
-To apply, select the application link to download the form and fill it out.
-If you are interested in the Information Resources Support Center (IRSC) call center you should also submit a basic resume.
+To apply, select the application link below, choose On Campus Student Assistant Jobs, and find the Library Student Assistant posting to fill out the online form.
+You will be required to submit a basic resume and cover letter.

 There are an array of services focused on making your library experience a good one.
 Interlibrary loan allows us to borrow from other libraries when we don’t have the materials you need.
 The online databases provides you strong access to a breadth and depth of knowledge on the topics you are researching.
 Reference and Research services provides knowledgeable assistance with your assignments and research needs.
 The important thing to remember is if you need help, please ask at any of the faculty and staff of the library.